seyfelhouch/DNN_CNN/README.md

 # Emotion-Detection-in-Videos
-The aim of this work is to recognize the six emotions (happiness, sadness, disgust, surprise, fear and anger) based on human facial expressions extracted from videos.
+The aim of this work is to recognize the six emotions (happiness, sadness, disgust, surprise, fear and anger) based on human facial expressions extracted from videos using OPENCV2.